Stanwell Park

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Stanwell Park has a median taxpayer income of $66,279 and an average income of $86,244 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is among the highest in Australia, contrasting with the Rest of NSW's median income of $52,390 and average income of $65,215.
-Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates would be approximately $72,151 (median) and $93,885 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes all rank highly in Stanwell Park, between the 86th and 95th percentiles nationally.
-Distribution data shows that the predominant cohort spans 34.6% of locals (527 people) in the $4000+ category, differing from patterns across the surrounding region where $1,500 - 2,999 dominates with 29.9%.
-Economic strength emerges through 47.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+The suburb of Stanwell Park has a median taxpayer income of $66,279 and an average income of $86,244, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is among the highest in Australia, contrasting with Regional NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $72,151 (median) and $93,885 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes all rank highly in Stanwell Park, between the 86th and 95th percentiles nationally.
+Distribution data shows that 34.6% of locals (527 people) fall into the $4000+ income category, differing from patterns across the surrounding region where the $1,500 - 2,999 category dominates with 29.9%.
+Economic strength is evident through 47.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 87.9% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income